ImperialCollegeLondon/CO2BLOCKSEISM/README.md

 CO2BLOCKSEISM is an open-source software.
 If you use it for academic purposes, please cite the reference paper above.

 **Code structure**
+The tool comprises of a number scripts and functions as detailed below:
+- "CO2BLOCKSEISM.m": this is the main script, where all input data for the study are specified.
+This script calls several functions to perform the required calculations,
+- "read_data.m": this function reads the input parameters from the input excel file,
+- "hydrogeology.m": this function involves analytical solutions of the pressure response of saline aquifers to multi-site CO<sub>2</sub> injection at time-varying rate,
+- "Geomech_prob.m": this function develops a Monte Carlo-type probabilistic model for evaluating the probability of fault slip under inherent uncertainties of the geomechanical parameters of the subsurface,
+- "Analytical_solution.m" and "FD_Nor_2zones.m": these functions calculate pressure changes in a saline aquifer in response to two-phase flow of CO<sub>2</sub> and water around a single injection site based on analytical solution by Nordbotten et al. (2005).
+A simplified solution for single phase flow of water is used for the demonstration study of induced seismicity in Oklahoma,
+- "stress_projection.m": this function projects shear and normal stress components onto the fault planes for different realizations of the Monte Carlo simulation,
+- "eos.m": this function returns brine viscosity and CO<sub>2</sub> density and viscosity using appropriate equations of state,
+- "plot.m": this script visualizes the output data through appropriate plots.
+Scientific colormaps developed by Fabio Crameri (2018) is used in these plots.
+The functions, database and instructions of using the Crameri's colormaps are also provided.